 “Yesterday was yesterday.
 Today is today.
 There is no tomorrow until it’s today.” ~The Gaucho (Douglas Fairbanks)

 I saw The Gaucho for the first time a few years ago when the Silent Film Society of Chicago presented it.
 It came as a revelation because it was something more than just a great adventure film.
 There was a real depth to it.
 I was so impressed with the film that I wanted to present it here in Park Ridge.
-This is actually the second time Douglas Fairbanks, Sr. has started our “home opener.”
+This is actually the second time Douglas Fairbanks has been a part of our “home opener.”
 Two years ago we opened the Crossed Swords film series at the Park Ridge Public Library with a screening of The Iron Mask.

 Film historian Jeffrey Vance wrote a wonderful book on Douglas Fairbanks in which he writes, “Fairbanks’s penultimate silent film, Douglas Fairbanks as The Gaucho, is an anomaly among his works.
 A daring departure, the film is an effort of unanticipated darkness in tone, setting, and character.
 The spirit of adolescent boyish adventure, the omnipresent characteristic of his prior films, is noticeably absent.
 It has been replaced by a spiritual fervor and an element of seething sexuality the likes of which had never been seen before in one of his productions.
 No boy scout here, Fairbanks drinks, smokes, and acts upon his carnal desires with a lascivious glee that would make the Black Pirate blush in Technicolor.
 The hero of the film—a Byronic hero in the true sense of the term—ultimately finds redemption through religious conversion.
 Douglas Fairbanks as The Gaucho is a frequently misunderstood film, but its dark tone and divinity-versus-carnality story resonate effectively in the twenty-first century.
 It is, in fact, a near masterwork, and as such, it demands reappraisal.”